Pwnzer0tt1/firegex/README.md

 ## Next points

+- Add proxy script in different language to use for porthijacking to download
 - Explanation about tools in the dedicated pages making them more user-friendly
 - buffering the TCP and(/or) the UDP stream to avoid to bypass the proxy dividing the information in more packets
 - Adding new section with "general firewall rules" to manage "simple" TCP traffic rules graphically and through nftables